Teach with Local Examples and Data: Connecting Nearby Examples to Global Challenges

 - Effective communication, social skills, diplomacy, humility in confronting others with problems

-- Critically reading, analyzing, and evaluating professional reports for local projects (e.g. engineering report for building a new road; geological report for effects of mine development on the ground and surface water, etc.)
+- Critically reading, analyzing, and evaluating professional reports for local projects

 - Increases awareness of human resource cost of sustainability initiatives